dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-This document needs to refer to extension type method invocations including each part that determines the static analysis and semantics of this invocation, so we will use a standardized phrase and talk about: An invocation of the extension type member `m` on the receiver `e` according to the extension type declaration `V` with the actual type arguments
+This document needs to refer to extension type method invocations including each part that determines the static analysis and semantics of this invocation, so we will use a standardized phrase and talk about: An invocation of the extension type member `m` on the receiver expression `e` according to the extension type declaration `V` with the actual type arguments <code>T<sub>1</sub>, ..., T<sub>s</sub></code>.

-<code>T<sub>1</sub>, ..., T<sub>s</sub></code>.
+In the case where `m` is a method, the invocation could be an extension type member property extraction (*a getter invocation or a tear-off*) or a method invocation, and in the latter case there will also be an `<argumentPart>`, optionally passing some actual type arguments, and (non-optionally) passing an actual argument list.
+Finally, a property extraction may be a property extraction followed by a term derived from `<typeArguments>`, in which case it denotes a generic function instantiation of the function object yielded by the property extraction.

-In the case where `m` is a method, the invocation could be an extension type member property extraction (*a tear-off*) or a method invocation, and in the latter case there will also be an `<argumentPart>`, optionally passing some actual type arguments, and (non-optionally) passing an actual argument list.
+*These constructs are standard, but they have different semantics when `m` is an extension type member, so we need to state their static analysis and dynamic semantics separately.*

 The case where `m` is a setter is syntactically different, but the treatment is the same as with a method accepting a single argument (*so we will not specify that case explicitly*).
+Similarly for operator invocations.

 *We need to mention all these elements together, because each of them plays a role in the static analysis and the dynamic semantics of the invocation.
-There is no syntactic representation in the language for this concept, because the same extension type method invocation can have many different syntactic forms, and both `V` and
+There is no syntactic representation in the language for this concept, because the same extension type method invocation can have different syntactic forms, and both `V` and
 <code>T<sub>1</sub>, ..., T<sub>s</sub></code> are implicit in the actual
 syntax.*